j0py/Pmini/README.md

 x : a rest (the sound of the note before x will stop)
 a space : the duration of the space will be added to the sustain of the previous note, and so the previous note continues to play during this "space".

 There are more different characters to be found in the specs, which can modify the preceding, or following, "real" number.
-These will be explained below.
+These will be explained further below.

 # Instrument